Agnes Smith Lewis and Margaret Dunlop Gibson

-Agnes Smith Lewis (1843–1926) and Margaret Dunlop Gibson (1843–1920), nées Agnes and Margaret Smith (sometimes referred to as the Westminster Sisters) born on 11 January, were Arabic, Christian Palestinian Aramaic, and Syriac language scholars and travellers.
-As the twin daughters of John Smith of Irvine, Ayrshire, Scotland, they learned more than 12 languages between them, and became acclaimed scholars in their academic fields, and benefactors to the Presbyterian Church of England, especially to Westminster College, Cambridge.
+Agnes Smith Lewis (1843–1926) and Margaret Dunlop Gibson (1843–1920), nées Smith (sometimes referred to as the Westminster Sisters), were English Semitic scholars and travellers.
+As the twin daughters of John Smith of Irvine, Ayrshire, Scotland, they learned more than 12 languages between them, specialising in Arabic, Christian Palestinian Aramaic, and Syriac, and became acclaimed scholars in their academic fields, and benefactors to the Presbyterian Church of England, especially to Westminster College, Cambridge.

 Personal life and education

-Agnes and Margaret Smith, twins born to Margaret Dunlop and John Smith, a solicitor and amateur linguist.
+Agnes and Margaret Smith, twins born on 11 January 1843 to Margaret Dunlop and John Smith, a solicitor and amateur linguist.
 Their mother died three weeks after their birth, and they were brought up by nannies, a governess, and their father.
 They were educated in private schools in Birkenhead, Cheshire and Kensington, London (1853–62), with travels in Europe guided by their father.

 After their father's death, they were left a large inheritance.
 They settled in London and joined the Presbyterian church in Clapham Road.
 Already conversationally fluent in German, French and Italian, they continued to learn languages and travelled in Europe and the Middle East, including travelling up the Nile and visiting Palestine in 1868.
 In 1870, Agnes wrote Eastern Pilgrims, an account of their experiences in Egypt and Palestine.

 In 1883, the twins, by then also quite fluent in Modern Greek, travelled to Athens and other parts of Greece, beginning a lifelong affectionate relationship with Greek Orthodoxy, especially the monks in office at Saint Catherine's Monastery, Sinai.
 On 11 September 1883, Margaret married James Young Gibson, a scholar trained for the ministry of the United Presbyterian Church, but later working on Spanish translations.
 In 1887, Agnes married Samuel Savage Lewis, a classicist, librarian, and fellow of Corpus Christi College, Cambridge.
 Samuel was also a clergyman.
 Each marriage soon ended with the death of the husband.

 Margaret was buried with her husband in Dean Cemetery in western Edinburgh.
 The grave lies on the north wall of the main cemetery.
 Agnes was buried with hers in Mill Road Cemetery, Cambridge.